cpanel/elevate/docs-website-src/content/_index.md

 ### To upgrade

-Once you have a backup of your server, and have cleared upgrade blockers with Pre-upgrade checks, you can begin the migration.
+Once you have a backup of your server (**The cPanel elevate script does not back up before upgrading**), and have cleared upgrade blockers with Pre-upgrade checks, you can begin the migration.

 **NOTE** This upgrade could take over 30 minutes.
 Be sure your users are aware that your server may be down and unreachable during this time.

 ```bash
 # Start the migration